Ministerial broadcast: 1960s

-After Labour defeated the Conservatives (then lead by Alec Douglas-Home) in the 1964 general election, the new Prime Minister Harold Wilson inherited a large deficit.
+After Labour defeated the Conservatives (then led by Alec Douglas-Home) in the 1964 general election, the new Prime Minister Harold Wilson inherited a large deficit.
 Combined with a less-competitive economy, and a move away from using the pound as a reserve currency, the decision was taken in 1967 to reduce the exchange rate for the US dollar (which was at that time fixed) by 14% from $2.80 to $2.40 per pound.
 A statement was released on 18 November 1967 by Chancellor of the Exchequer James Callaghan explaining the reduction, as well as outlining a 2.5% rise in interest rates and cuts to the defence budget.
 The next day, Wilson made a televised broadcast to defend his decision, stating that:

 From now on, the pound abroad is worth 14% or so less in terms of other currencies.
 That doesn't mean, of course, that the pound here in Britain, in your pocket or purse or in your bank, has been devalued.
 Wilson was widely mocked for his statement, and met fierce opposition by parliamentarians, including members of his own cabinet, such as Callaghan (who resigned from his post soon after), and his deputy George Brown.

 Conservative leader Edward Heath later gave a reply, accusing the government of failing to safeguard the nation's money.